Coast to Coast Premiere Bike Tour

 Head out in the evening to explore the Pondicherry town.
 You can walk along the main Goubert Avenue where the whole town congregates in the evenings for walks as the breeze from the sea makes the weather ever pleasant.

-This morning, we ride to Auroville.
+Today's ride is optional.
+You can plan your own day or ride with us to Auroville.
 A unique township, Auroville was constructed to include communities from all over the world, based on the vision of Sri Aurobindo and The Mother.
 It wants to be a universal town where men and women of all countries are able to live in peace and progressive harmony above all creeds, all politics, and all nationalities.
 It has ballooned to encompass more than 80 rural settlements spread over 20km and about 1800 residents.
-If you’re really interested in the philosophy it’s worth the ride out to the visitors centre to find out how it all works and eat some great food at the café.
+If you’re really interested in the philosophy it’s worth the ride out to the visitors center to find out how it all works and eat some great food at the café.

 You can also try your hand at surfing in the mild waves of the Tamil Nadu coast or take a quick dip with scuba experts on this day.